All four of Apple’s iPads have been discounted ahead of Black Friday

 Launched in March, the all-new 11th-generation iPad is currently on sale at Amazon.
 Replacing the 10th-gen model, it boasts a faster A16 Bionic chip, USB-C charging, and double the storage, with 128GB as standard.
 It still features the same bright 10.9in Liquid Retina display, making it the best-value iPad in Apple’s lineup right now.

+When I reviewed it, I was very impressed.
+“If you’re anything like me and just want a tablet for everyday streaming, browsing, a spot of gaming, calls, maybe even a bit of writing, then this is absolutely the one to get,” I wrote.
+The Air and Pro are brilliant iPads, but unless you actually need the power for creative tools, the regular iPad just delivers the best iPad experience for the lowest price.
+That’s why it’s the one I’ll continue to recommend this, the iPad 11th-gen, over the others.

-Right now there’s £130 off at a number of retailers including Amazon, Argos and John Lewis.
+Thankfully, the tablet has been reduced by £130 at a number of retailers, including Amazon, Argos and John Lewis.
 I’ll be keeping an eye out for further discounts as we get closer to Black Friday weekend.

 After Apple launched a new iPad Pro last month, many retailers began discontinuing the previous-generation model.
 John Lewis, however, isn’t merely taking the iPad Pro M4 off its shelves.
 Instead, it’s slapped a healthy £100 discount on the premium tablet.
 “This is a sumptuously impressive iPad,” said tech critic David Phelan in his review of the iPad Pro M4.
 David praised the "blazing-fast performance" that "satisfies the most demanding of creative users”.